The Acme Brewery of San Francisco was established in 1907 by

 output.
 Schmidt chose this same arrangement for his Bellingham Bay

 Brewery.
-Kegs of beer were shipped to the city and bottled by D.
+Kegs of beer were shipped to the city and bottled first by

 Meinke until 1910, when 3-B came under new management.